FranciscoRamirezMorales/axity-git-internal-training/test.md

 1.  **time** - timestamps of records in **songplays** broken down into specific units
     -   _start_time, hour, day, week, month, year, weekday

-All dimension are configurated as DISTSTYLE ALL.
+All dimension are configurated as `DISTSTYLE ALL`.
 This allows to replicate the dimensions on all slices to speed up the joins with fact table.

 ## Fact table
 1.  **songplays** - records in event data associated with song plays i.e. records with page `NextSong`
     -   _songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent_

-This fact table is configured as DISTKEY over user_id.
-This is because this fact table is designed to support queries based on the analysis about users, for
+This fact table is configured as `DISTKEY` over `user_id`.
+This is because this fact table is designed to support queries based on the user behavior or user preferences.

 ## ETL pipeline
 1. For **songs**, **artist** dimension tables, the source is songs_data.
 2. For **users**, **time** dimension tables, the source is log_data.
 3. For **songplays** fact table, the sources are log_data and song_data.

+## How to use

 Log data json path: `s3://udacity-dend/log_json_path.json`